What is Bond?

 Calculation of accrued interest for 302 days = Rs.8.92 / 365 * 302 = Rs.7.38.

-- Applicant must be a resident citizen of India
+- Applicant must be a Resident of India.

-- First holder should be the investor in whose name bonds are intended to purchase
+- First holder should be the investor in whose name bonds are intended to be purchased.

 Yes, demat account is mandatory for first holder to buy bonds.